Be More Chill (musical)

 Be More Chill is a musical with original music and lyrics by Joe Iconis, and a book by Joe Tracz, based on the 2004 novel of the same name by Ned Vizzini.
 After a 2015 regional theatre production, the musical premiered off-Broadway in 2018.
 A Broadway production began previews on February 13, 2019, and officially opened on March 10, 2019.
 The Broadway production closed on August 11, 2019.
 An off West End production opened on February 18, 2020, and temporarily closed on March 16, 2020, due to the ongoing COVID-19 pandemic with the production being cancelled on June 3, 2020.
 In 2021, it was announced that the production, featuring the original London cast, would resume performances on the West End at the Shaftesbury Theatre for a 10-week run starting June 30.
-A Chicago production was set to open in July 2020.

 As of 2018, a film adaptation is in development.

 Productions

 New Jersey (2015)

 The musical premiered on May 30, 2015, at the Two River Theater in Red Bank, New Jersey.
 It ran until June 28, 2015.
 The production was directed by Stephen Brackett and featured orchestrations by Charlie Rosen, music direction by Nathan Dame, and choreography by Chase Brock.
 It featured Will Connolly as Jeremy, Eric William Morris as The SQUIP (an acronym for "Super Quantum Unit Intel Processor"), George Salazar as Michael, and Stephanie Hsu as Christine, as well as Katie Ladner, Lauren Marcus, Jake Boyd, Gerard Canonico, Katlyn Carlson, and Paul Whitty.
 The musical was commissioned by Two River Theater in 2011 as part of their new play development program.